Pckttt/open-skoda-bugs/README.md

 File a [new issue](https://github.com/jansequens/open-skoda-bugs/issues/new/choose) or [check out the existing ones](https://github.com/jansequens/open-skoda-bugs/issues) and comment.

+> [!TIP]
 > Not an English speaker?
-Problém můžete [nahlásit i v češtině](https://github.com/jansequens/open-skoda-bugs/issues/new/choose)
-> pomocí jednoduchého formuláře.
+> Problém můžete [nahlásit i v češtině](https://github.com/jansequens/open-skoda-bugs/issues/new/choose) pomocí jednoduchého formuláře.

 You don’t need to be a developer or have technical knowledge to contribute.
 There's no source code or pull requests here.
 You just need a (free) GitHub account.

+> [!TIP]
-GitHub works great on mobile devices, so you can report issues right from your car.
+> GitHub works great on mobile devices, so you can report issues right from your car.

 ## Why bother?